tearflake/sexpression/README.md

 `(eq (pow x 2) (mul x x))`

-This S-expression represents equality between square and multiplication.
+This S-expression depicts equality between square and multiplication.

 One of the most distinctive features of S-expressions is their uniform representation of code and data.
 Where S-expressions are supported, code itself is written as S-expression, which means that programs can easily manipulate other programs as data, enabling powerful metaprogramming capabilities.
 S-expressions are a versatile and uniform notation for representing both code and data in a nested, list-based structure.

 ## project specifics

 This package contains a modernized version of s-expression parser for Javascript.
-Beside ordinary s-expression support, it features peculiar style comments, Unicode strings, and indented multi-line strings.
-S-expressions handled by this package may appear like the following:
+Beside ordinary s-expression support, it features peculiar style comments, Unicode strings, and indent sensitive multi-line strings.
+Other than explaining all the specific of this package, we expose all its features in the example:

 ```
 ///